bbauska/meta-react-basics/README.md

 }
 ```

-Next, update the jumpTo function inside Game to update that currentMove.
+<p>Next, update the jumpTo function inside Game to update that currentMove.
 You'll also set xIsNext to true if the number that you're changing
-currentMove to is even.
+currentMove to is even.</p>

 ```
 export default function Game() {